Baylor > University Advisement > Advising Resources > Advising Definitions and Terms

 CLEP - The College Level Examination Program offers tests by subject that allow students to qualify for college credit (for example, a score of 54 on the CLEP Principles of Macroeconomics test qualifies for ECO 2307 credit at Baylor.)
 Unlike AP exams and SAT II exams, CLEP tests may be taken after the student matriculates at Baylor.
 CLEP tests and all other credit by exam are handled at Baylor by the Office of Institutional Research and Testing.

 closed class - A course that is closed, or "full", has reached the maximum enrollment set by the department offering the course.
 A student may elect to contact the class instructor or the department to seek special permission to enroll in a course which has closed.
-The department may or may not then consent to approve and issue a "closed class permit."
+The department may or may not then consent to approve and issue a "capacity override."

 correspondence course - This is a type of course offering designed to accommodate non-resident Baylor students by allowing them to complete the requirements of a course without attending class.
 A list of courses currently offered through correspondence can be found on the Baylor website.
 A student must petition the Dean to request permission to register for a correspondence course.

 Course Listings - Recently renamed "Schedule of Classes," this is a comprehensive, real-time listing posted on the Baylor website each semester outlining course offerings for that particular semester.
 Important details such as course description, day, time, and location of courses, instructor, maximum class size, any applicable section restrictions, wait list information, and current seat availability are included.